-The PRDOH Section 3 compliance team provides key program support to all subrecipients, and contractors by amending the Section 3 Policy Guide to include additional context and clarifications for Version 3 of the Policy Guide, updating the self-certification templates for Section 3 workers and businesses, working with our procurement team to participate in pre submission sessions to provide awareness of Section 3 compliance, providing preference considerations for Section 3 Businesses in procurement processes and providing support in committee evaluations.
-PRDOH staff developed summary resources to provide guidance on the implementation of the new rule, performed review f department procedures to algn workload for new team members and updated our Section 3 training curriculum to include additional support for reporting.
+The Section 3 Policy guide revised in the previous quarter was finalized and submitted for review and approval.
+The PRDOH Section 3 compliance team provides key program support to all subrecipients and contractors and works with our procurement team to participate in pre-submission sessions to provide awareness of Section 3 compliance.
+The team also aids the procurement team in providing preference considerations for Section 3 Businsses in procurement processes and providing supprt in committee evaluations.

+PRDOH staff developed summary resources to provide guidance on the implementation of the new rule, performed review of department procedures to align workload for new team members and updated our Section 3 training curriculum to include additional support for reporting.
 Our compliance team also reviewed past reporting period data to assess the needs of subrecipients and contractors that presented difficulties reporting and established initiatives to mitigate those challenges with dedicated technical assistance.
-In the course of Q3 our compliance team offered twenty five (25) online trainings sessions, in which fifty eight (58) subrecipients and contractors attended.
-This targeted technical assistance included municipalities throughout Puerto Rico, as well as providing trainings government agencies, which are among our subrecipients.
+Throughout the course of Q4 our compliance team offered eighty-one (81) online trainings sessions, in which ninety-four (94) subrecipients and contractors attended.
+This targeted technical assistance included municipalities throughout Puerto Rico, as well as providing trainings to government agencies, which are among our subrecipients.